maddydevgits/tourism-management-system/Readme.md

 # Development Process
 1. Create a basic html for user to interact with chatbot :heavy_check_mark:
-2. Create recommendations for tourist spot :x:
+2. Create recommendations for tourist spot :heavy_check_mark:
+3. Create recommendations for some good restaurants :x: